karimelassali/grill_fried_chicken_officiel/README.md

 ## 🌶️ About

-Spicy Town CSG is a halal-certified fast food restaurant specializing in spicy burgers and grilled specialties.
+Spicy Town CSG is a halal-certified Pakistani cuisine restaurant specializing in traditional Pakistani dishes and authentic flavors.
 This landing page showcases our upcoming opening with a countdown timer, contact information, and social media links.

 ## 🚀 Project Structure